Work permit and residence permit

 Prolongation of Residence permit for Researchers

 The application to extend a researcher’s residence permit must be submitted before their existing permit expires.
 The department will issue a new hosting agreement to the researcher.
-The researcher can then apply for the prolongation under the same time as the Hosting agreement specifies.
+The researcher can apply for an extension for the same period as specified in the hosting agreement.
 Please note that the application can only be made for as long as the researcher’s passport is valid.
 Make sure to check the passport’s validity in advance.

-The researcher submits their extension application online, sending a copy of the application submission confirmation to the HR management role at their department.
+The researcher submits the extension application online, and sends a copy of the application submission confirmation to the HR management role at their department.

-They can continue to live and work in Sweden while their application is being processed by the Migration Agency, as long as they already have a residence permit and have worked in Sweden for six months or more.
+The researcher can continue to live and work in Sweden while the application is being processed by the Migration Agency, provided that they already hold a valid residence permit and have worked in Sweden for at least six months or more.

 While the application is being processed